tnahs/hlts/app/flat/static/pages/manual/main.md

 + **Refresh Annotations**
     + url: `[base url]/api/async/import/annotations/refresh`
-    + The `refresh` method deletes and re-adds an Annotation if exists but only if `protected=False`.
-The `protected` attribute is set to `True` when a new Annotation is added by the user.
-However, to make refreshing an Annotation possible, imported Annotations that have the potential to be refreshed can have their `protected` attribute set to `False`.
+    + The `refresh` method deletes and re-adds an Annotation if exists but only if `is_protected=False`.
+The `is_protected` attribute is set to `True` when a new Annotation is added by the user.
+However, to make refreshing an Annotation possible, imported Annotations that have the potential to be refreshed can have their `is_protected` attribute set to `False`.
 This allows the `refresh` method to remove the annotation when it detects another one with the same `id` and replace it with the updated version.

 <br>